shashankshirol/ClippySync/README.md

   <img src="assets/logo.svg" width="400" alt="ClippySync logo">
 </p>

 ClippySync is a lightweight local-network clipboard synchronization tool that runs as a Windows System Tray application.
-It hosts a local .NET Web API that allows trusted iOS devices on your network (via iOS Shortcuts) to read from and write to your computer's clipboard.
+It hosts a local .NET Web API that allows trusted iOS devices on your network (via iOS Shortcuts) to read from and write to your computer's clipboard (only text for now).

 ## Features